10 Cheap Road Trip Hacks You Need to Try

-Before you hit the road, be sure to make a stop at the Dollar Store.
-They have a variety of inexpensive items that can be used to make your trip run as smooth as possible.
-Here are some hacks made from dollar store items that will ensure your next road trip adventure is a success.
+Before you hit the road, be sure to take a look at these 10 cheap road trip hacks.
+The dollar store or even Amazon are great places to look for inexpensive items that can be used to make your trip run as smooth as possible.
+Here are some hacks made using simple items that will ensure your next road trip adventure is a success.

 These mesh plastic caddies are great for snacking in the vehicle.
 Use the compartments to put a juice box or water bottle, bags of snacks, napkins and utensils.
 Each person in the car should have their own.
 No more making stops to get everyone their snacks.
 They can help themselves as you drive.

 These small hampers fold up into a disc so they don’t take up much room in the car.
 Pop one up to be a catch all for larger toys or put a plastic bag in a small one and place in the back seat with the kids so they can throw their trash in it (and not on the floor).

 Elastic sheet straps have little tabs that affix to fabric on each end.
 Tired of your kid losing their blanket and you have to pull the car over to find it?
 Do you want them to have a sweatshirt or jacket readily available?
 Attach one end to their clothes or fabric of their car seat and attach the other end to the blanket or jacket.